SammyShaw/SammyShaw.github.io/_posts/2025-03-07-cnn-Toy-Robot.md

 ### Actions <a name="overview-actions"></a>

-Thanks to the *Keras* Deep Learning library, most of the tasks and procedures for building a computer vision model are made easy in Python.
-On the other hand, while Keras provides the tools, understanding and optimizing the model's architecture and training parameters is not so easy.
-In my case, since I will be taking my own pictures, I also have to think hard about what constitutes good, useful data.
+Thanks to the *Keras* Deep Learning library, most of the tasks and procedures for building a computer vision neural network are made easy in Python.
+On the other hand, while Keras provides the tools, understanding and optimizing the model's architecture and training parameters is not so simple.
+Since I will be taking my own pictures, I also have to think hard about what constitutes good, useful data.
 The process of building this model, broken into subsections below, is as follows:

 Generate Data:

-1. Take images - This became a trial/error/experiment process throughout this project.
+1. Take images.
-2. Structure the data into training, validation, and Test set folders.
+2. Structure the data into training, validation, and test set folders.
 3. Define the data flow parameters and set up data generator objects.

 Iterative Model Building Method: